-which removes all permissions from 'group' and 'others', effectively hiding the file/directory, to make a file executable by everyone (a stands for all and is the union of user, group and other) and to remove the user's (your) write permission to a file to prevent accidental modification of particularly valuable information.
+to make a file executable by everyone (a stands for all and is the union of user, group and other) and to remove everyone's write permission to a file, including yours (i.e. the user's), which prevents accidental modification of particularly valuable information.
 Note that permissions are added with a + and removed with a -.
-You can also set permissions absolutely using an =, for example
+You can also set permissions absolutely using an =, for example scp